What Happens to Excess Proceeds From a Foreclosure Sale

 At the end of the foreclosure process, a trustee or an officer of the court, like the sheriff, will typically conduct a foreclosure sale.
 (In two states, Connecticut and Vermont, a judge who approves a foreclosure can give the home's title directly to the lender.)

-Sometimes, a property sells at a foreclosure sale for a price that's more than what the borrower owes on the mortgage loan.
+Sometimes, a property sells at a foreclosure sale for more than the borrower owes on the mortgage loan.
 In other cases, the property sells for less than the borrower's total debt.

 If the purchase price at the foreclosure sale exceeds the borrower's loan balance, this extra amount is called "excess proceeds" or "surplus funds."